HR automation 12 top HR software and tool options to consider in 2024

 As an HR tool, an HRIS usually features modules to handle the following tasks:

-• organizational management, such as positions and departments;
+• Organizational management, such as positions and departments.

-• employee and manager self-services;
+• Employee and manager self-services.

-• absence and leave management;
+• Absence and leave management.

-• workflows;
+• Workflows.

-• recruiting and applicant tracking;
+• Recruiting and applicant tracking.

-• reporting and basic analytics.
+• Reporting and basic analytics.

 An HRIS provides a comprehensive set of functionalities to serve most HR needs.
 Without this, unsecured or paper-based documents or spreadsheets are required to store data.
-Manual data entry can cause errors, and manual cross-checking of documents and spreadsheets can be time-consuming and sometimes confusing, especially with a lack of standardization on how data is captured and stored.
+Manual data entry can cause errors, and manual cross-checking of documents and spreadsheets can be time-consuming and often confusing, especially with a lack of standardization on how data is captured and stored.

 The importance of HRIS

-An HRIS can play a critical role in enabling compliance -- for example, to store regulatory data for a country, such as U.S. equal employment opportunity information or U.K. Working Time opt-out -- and can offer a way to gain insight into the workforce.
+An HRIS can play a critical role in enabling compliance -- for example, to store regulatory data for a country, such as U.S. equal employment opportunity information or U.K. Working Time opt-out -- and can offer a way for organizations to gain insight into the workforce.
 Both are important and, in some industries, are interwoven.

 In addition, downstream integration of systems that require employee data, such as payroll or LMS, and the efficiency created by having integrated applications mean an HRIS can serve a critical role, since data entry in multiple systems can lead to costly errors or reduced employee engagement.